Updates from Peruzzi

 Conclusion

-This project demonstrates how data engineering solutions can transform legacy financial systems into flexible, scalable, and efficient platforms.
+This project demonstrates how a data engineering pricing solution can transform legacy financial systems into flexible, scalable, and efficient platforms.
 By modernising their pricing and risk analysis workflow, the client gained agility, reduced errors, and accelerated business decisions, proving that data engineering is a direct driver of business value.

 21/08/2025

-An AI-powered legal assistant PoC in 10 days - It is possible!
+Case Study: An AI-powered legal assistant PoC in 10 days

 AI 3 min read